amient/affinity/README.md

     and respond with No Content or Accepted, etc.
  - Akka Cluster that comes with Akka is not used, instead a custom cluster management is implemented
- - Each Local Actor System has a Cluster Actor in its hierarchy which implements standard Akka Router interface with custom routing logic.
+ - Each Gateway Actor System has a Cluster Actor in its hierarchy which implements standard Akka Router interface with custom routing logic.
     This routing logic is meant to mimic whatever partitioning strategy is used in the underlying kafka storage.